Short-Rate-Dependent Volatility Models: Pricing of European-style claims

-We see from \eqref{eq:V} that, to price an option, we require an explicit expression for the function $G$.
+It is evident from \eqref{eq:V} that, to price an option, we require an explicit expression for the function $G$.
 We will provide such an expression in Sections \ref{sec:cir} and \ref{sec:jacobi}, when we study specific models for $(R,S)$.
 But, first, we review some important definitions related to call options and implied volatility.